nlesc-eTAOC/pyTAMS/README.md

 ```

 This minimal example runs TAMS 10 times in order to get an estimate of the transition probability
 as well as the corresponding standard error.
+For a more in-depth explanation about this case, setting up the
+model and running the simulations, have a look at the tutorial [here](https://nlesc-eTAOC.github.io/pyTAMS/tutorial/).

 ## Documentation